Connecting staff and families to the information they need

 - National Public Radio’s comic strip Just for Kids: A Comic Exploring the New Coronavirus.

-Review and update your emergency operations plan.
+Continue to review and update your emergency operations plan

 - CDC—Interim guidance for schools.